 * Specific legal language is available on the Indiana General Assembly’s website.

-As the OUCC reviews the plans and prepares testimony for the IURC’s consideration, the OUCC will focus on a number of additional issues to ensure each plan complies with state law and includes adequate ratepayer protections.
-While this is not a complete list of all items the OUCC may consider, the agency will seek answers to a number of questions:
+In reviewing the plans and preparing testimony for the IURC’s consideration, the OUCC has focused on a number of additional issues to ensure each plan complies with state law and includes adequate ratepayer protections.
+While this is not a complete list of all items the OUCC could consider, the agency has sought answers to a number of questions:

 - Will each individual energy efficiency program within each plan be operated in a cost-effective manner?